divejane/DiscreetDial/README.md

 This one is simple; We're just going to tack on a (time sent) section on a message packet after it's sent from the sender's client.
 From there, the recieving client(s) can determine the order of the messages based off of who sent what first.

 ### Create the walls around our doorways
 Right now, there's not a lot of error-checking on the server-side code.
-This makes our one (1) singular server prone to not only crashing, but potentially leaking senstivive information to some dork that wantts to access it for whatever reason (federal agents).
+This makes our one (1) singular server prone to not only crashing, but potentially leaking senstivive information to some dork that wants to access it for whatever reason (federal agents).
 At some point, we'll secure any potentially sensitive data by error-checking a little harder, but also building a more strict framework that'll refuse interaction with any abnormal connections, avoiding a potential crash or data leak.

 ## Minor changes:
 - Change open-room-close requests to only be obeyed if the host of the room pronounces itself as having connected to a peer